Abdourahamane Tiani: ECOWAS relations

+Presidency (2024–present)

-Under Tchiani's leadership, Niger joined Burkina Faso and Mali in a new alliance called the Alliance of Sahel States.
+Under Tiani's leadership, Niger established the Alliance of Sahel States with Burkina Faso and Mali in July 2024, and left ECOWAS with them in 2024.
 US and EU troops were withdrawn from the country.
 The country also aligned itself closer to Russia and mercenary troops from the Wagner Group were sent to help Niger combat the Jihadist insurgents.

-Analysts identified three main objectives of Tchiani's internal policy: modernizing the army, promoting economic growth (including a lessened dependence on uranium through investments in agriculture, infrastructure and renewable energy), and implementing an anti-corruption agenda.
+Analysts identified three main objectives of Tiani's internal policy: modernizing the army, promoting economic growth (including a lessened dependence on uranium through investments in agriculture, infrastructure and renewable energy), and implementing an anti-corruption agenda.